Kashiff11/FamilyAgenda.com/README.md

 - **Server** built with Ruby on Rails with RESTful JSON endpoints.
 - **Database** will have three tables:
   - **User Table**: this table will be created wen registering for the app.
 This table will have a 1:m relationsip with the poets' table.
   - **Poets Table**: This table will have a m:1 relationship with the users table and 1:m relationship with the Poems table.
-Users will be able to create a "Poet Profile with the following information:
-    -Name
-    -Year of Birth
-    -Place of Birth
-  - **Poems Table**: This table will have a m:1 relationship with the poets' table.
+  - **Poems Table**: This table will have a m:1 relationship with the poets' table and user's table
 - **Rails** will be used define models for interacting with the tables in my database.
 - Working generic controller actions for Full CRUD between the tables in my database.